Business Sales Agents / Business Transfer Agents - All You Need To Know

 Agents themselves would claim that you have a better chance of selling your business if you use their services.
 And a better chance of getting the price you want.

 While it may help some businesses to have professional representation, that's not true of all businesses.
-Most small businesses, especially businesses with a turnover of under £2 million, may want to consider a DIY sale.
-We do not recommend using a business broker / agent to sell a smaller business.
+Most small businesses, may want to consider a DIY sale.
+The smaller the business, say under a million or two in turnover, the less the sense it makes to appoint a transfer agent.
+We do not recommend using a business broker / agent to sell such small businesses.
+These businesses are extremely difficult to sell, and the process takes enormous amounts of time which is why we recommend these business owners to attempt the sale of the business themselves.

 In any case , "business transfer agents" have long been getting bad press ... for good reason.
 Try this search in Google.

 If you get the choice right, however, a good business broker can be an invaluable aid and provide all the advice, guidance and assistance to sell your business successfully and safely.
 We maintain the UK's largest knowledge base on brokers - which includes everything from their sector specialisation to their reputation, their fees and much more.
 We can assist to match you with the right broker ... and get you the right deal with the broker you decide to use.
-Read more about this service here.
+Read more about this service for larger businesses here.
+For smaller businesses, please read our guide to choosing the right business broker.

 I made the mistake of hiring the wrong business transfer agent, what should I do?

 This is a common problem.
 It's very difficult to get out of some of these contracts.
-I do have advice I give clients who come to me a bit late in the day and after they've signed one of these notorious contracts, but if you are not one of my clients an organisation called CEBTA may be able to get some publicity for your case.
+We do have advice for clients who are in a pickle after they've signed one of these notorious contracts, but if you are not one of those clients, an organisation called CEBTA may be able to get some publicity for your case.

 How do business transfer agents get their clients?